kevincure/ModernSlides/README.md

-# Modern Slides, Kevin Bryan, August 2025, MIT License
+# Modern Slides, Kevin Bryan, August 2025 [November 30 2025 Update], MIT License

 This is a modern, very computationally light slideshow maker.
 It completely separates style rules from content.
 You can edit it completely online or download the code from github.com/kevincure/ModernSlides or find more similar tools at kevinbryanecon.com/tools.html